-ADMINISTRATION 55 Booking/Allocation The Range can be booked by submitting the correct form JSP 907 to Altcar Training Camp Headquarters, This not a DIO site 56 Cancellation Units are to inform Range Control of any range cancellation as soon as possible to allow its reallocation to other units.
-Units who fail to notify the RAU of cancellations will not be looked upon favourably for future bookings.
+ADMINISTRATION 55 Booking/Allocation • The Range can be booked by submitting the correct form JSP 907 to Altcar Training Camp Headquarters, This not a DIO site 56 Cancellation • Units are to inform Range Control of any range cancellation as soon as possible to allow its reallocation to other units. • Units who fail to notify the RAU of cancellations will not be looked upon favourably for future bookings.
 57 Firing Times Monday-Thursday 0830-1530hrs, Saturday 0830-1530hrs Sunday 0830-1530hrs, Fridays are normally a Non-Firing day Extensions to the firing day can granted with prior arrangement but are the exception rather than the rule.
 Night firing timings are as follows Apr-Sep from dusk to 2359hrs Oct-Dec from dusk to 2200hrs.
 58 RLO The RLO can be contacted by telephone or radio from the console.
 59 Pets Pets are not allowed on the range at any time, whether firing is taking place or not.
 60 Use Of Range By Foreign Forces Foreign forces must be cleared through the appropriate channels before usage on Altcar Rifle Ranges They are to comply with the safety limitations of the range.
 They are to inform the Range Control what weapons and ammunition they are using during the range period.
 61 Vehicles And Parking All vehicles must be parked on the Range Control car park.
 62 Private Vehicles Private vehicles are not to be brought to the range.
-63 Smoking No smoking on site.
+63 Smoking Smoking may only take place in the designate areas.

-COMMAND AND COMMUNICATION 64 Range Administrative Unit (RAU) The RAU is Altcar Training Camp.
+COMMAND AND COMMUNICATION 64 64Range Administrative Unit (RAU)The RAU is Altcar Training Camp.
 The Range Liaison Officer (RLO) is responsible to the Commandant Altcar Training Camp for the overall safety management of the range.
 65 Communication Telephones with outside lines for emergencies are located in the RLOs office and in the console.
 The range telephone in the console is to be manned at all times when the range is in use.
 The RLO will provide a radio for the RCO as a back-up The RCO is to establish and maintain communications at all times.
 66 Useful Telephone Numbers Range Control - Military 94552 Ext 8038 Civil 0151-9292539 Range Control from the console 223 67 Safety Range telephones are the primary means of communication between the range and the Range Control.
-A back-up Radio is issued 68 Communication Failure The RCO must cease fire if they have identified that they do not have communications with the RLO.
-Live firing may not take place until the communications have been restored.
+A back-up Radio is issued 68 Communication Failure

 Signed Signed

 Name Gordon Black Name Gerry Allen

 Rank Lt-Col Rank Mr

 Appt Camp Comdt Appt RLO

-Date 1 May 2024 Date 1 May 2024
+Date 1 May 2021 Date 1 May 2021